mchini/con2phys/docs/source/questions.md

 Participants are **only expected to answer questions on topics for which they have prior knowledge** and feel comfortable implementing or interpreting the relevant analyses.
-It is acceptable—and expected—that some questions will be skipped if they fall outside the participant’s expertise.
+It is acceptable that some questions will be skipped if they fall outside the participant’s expertise.

 The total time commitment depends strongly on prior experience with similar datasets and on coding abilities, but is typically expected to be
 **between ~20 and ~50 hours** in total.